alantgeo/vicmap2osm/README.md

     make dist/vicmap-osm-uniq-flats.geojson

-Three debug outputs are produced from this step.
+Two debug outputs are produced from this step.

-2. oneUnitOneNonUnit - where there is one address without a unit and one with a unit at the same point, with all the same address attributes except unit.
+1. _oneUnitOneNonUnit_ - where there is one address without a unit and one with a unit at the same point, with all the same address attributes except unit.
 In this case we just drop the non-unit address and keep the addr:unit one.
-3. sameGeometry - where other features shared the same geometry, but this one is unique in it's housenumber,street,suburb,state,postcode
+2. _sameGeometry_ - where other features shared the same geometry, but this one is unique in it's housenumber,street,suburb,state,postcode

 Next, drop address ranges where the range endpoints are separately mapped (see [_Duplicates through mixed range and points_](#duplicates-through-mixed-range-and-points) below) (code at [`bin/reduceRangeDuplicates.js`](bin/reduceRangeDuplicates.js)).